Revision Hip & Knee Replacement

 Dr. Sculco is also a part of the Complex Joint Replacement Center which serves as a single point of access to medical care for patients with complex joint disorders.

 If you’re experiencing knee or hip pain following joint replacement surgery, schedule an evaluation with an experienced orthopedic joint replacement specialist.
 Dr. Peter K. Sculco provides personalized care paired with world-class orthopedic training.
-Call 212.606.1771 today or fill out the form on this page to request an appointment.
+Call 212.606.1771 today to request an appointment.